 Eusebius fell asleep in the Lord around 0339 or 0340.
-Because of certain realities, Orthodoxy calls the deceased more suggestively: asleep.
-It follows the teaching of Christ who says of a deceased child, “she is not dead, but sleeping”, then speaks to the dead young man of Nain “Young man, I say to you, get up” and when he hears of the death of his friend Lazarus he says “I am going to wake him”.
+Because of certain realities, Orthodoxy calls the deceased more suggestively: senseless.
+It follows the teaching of Christ, who says of a deceased child, “she is not dead, but sleeping,” then speaks to the dead young man of Nain, “Young man, I say to you, get up,” and when he hears of the death of his friend Lazarus he says “I am going to wake him.”

 How did Eusebius die?

-Because, after the death of the Holy and Great Emperor Constantine, his son Constantius, who had been deceived by the heresy of Arian, had taken the kingdom of the East, and had greatly helped the Arians and fought for them, doing much persecution and evil to the faithful.
-Then also St. Eusebius suffered many griefs from the Arians.
+Because after the death of the Holy and Great Emperor Constantine, his son Constantius, who the heresy of Arian had deceived, had taken the kingdom of the East and had greatly helped the Arians and fought for them, doing much persecution and evil to the faithful.
+Then also, St. Eusebius suffered much grief from the Arians.

 Saint Eusebius died because he was hanged upside down and cut to pieces with an ax.
 St. Eusebius, the great God-pleaser, died a mutilated death at the hands of the Aryans for the sake of the Son of God, who is of one being and one nature with the Father.

-For after the death of the Holy and Great Emperor Constantine, his son Constantius, who was deceived by the heresy of Arian, took the kingdom of the East, and greatly helped the Arians and fought for them, doing much persecution and evil to the faithful.
-Then also St. Eusebius suffered many griefs from the Arians.
+For after the death of the Holy and Great Emperor Constantine, his son Constantius, who was deceived by the heresy of Arian, took the kingdom of the East and immensely helped the Arians and fought for them, doing much persecution and evil to the faithful.
+Then also, St. Eusebius suffered much grief from the Arians.